 God’s Redemptive Plan.

+Genesis 3:21 Also for Adam and his wife the LORD God made tunics of skin, and clothed them.
 An animal had to be killed, thus begins the first mention of blood being spilled for atonement for man’s sin.

 Leviticus 17:11 'For the life of the flesh is in the blood, and I have given it to you upon the altar to make atonement for your souls; for it is the blood that makes atonement for the soul.'